-The residential and commercial sector is associated with SLCF emissions of carbonaceous aerosol, CO and VOCs, SO2 and NOx and can be split by fuel type (biofuel or fossil fuel) where residential fossil fuel is also associated with CO2 and CH4 emissions (Section 6.2.1).
-The impacts of residential CO and VOC emissions are warming and SO2 and NOx are net cooling.
-However, the net sign of the global radiative effects of carbonaceous aerosols from the residential sector and solid fuel cookstove emissions (warming or cooling) is not well constrained based on evidence from recent global atmospheric modelling studies.
-Estimates of global residential sector direct aerosol-radiation effects range from -20 to +60 mW m-2 (Kodros et al., 2015) and -66 to +21 mW m-2 (Butt et al., 2016); and aerosol-cloud effects range from -20 to +10 mWm-2 (Kodros et al., 2015) and -52 to -16 mW m-2 (Butt et al., 2016).
-Uncertainties are due to assumptions about the aerosol emission masses, size distribution, aerosol optical properties and mixing states (see Section 6.3.5.3).
-Allowing BC to act as an INP in a global model leads to a much larger global forcing estimate from -275 to +154 mW m-2 with large uncertainty range due to uncertainty in the plausible range of maximum freezing efficiency of BC (Huang et al., 2018).
+The residential and commercial sector is associated with SLCF emissions of carbonaceous aerosol, CO and VOCs, SO2 and NOx, and can be split by fuel type (biofuel or fossil fuel) where residential fossil fuel is also associated with CO2 and CH4 emissions (Section 6.2.1).
+The impacts of residential CO and VOC emissions are warming, and SO2 and NOx are net cooling.
+However, the net sign of the global radiative effects of carbonaceous aerosols from the residential sector and solid-fuel cookstove emissions (warming or cooling) is not well constrained based on evidence from recent global atmospheric modelling studies.
+Estimates of global residential sector direct aerosol-radiation effects range from –20 to +60 mW m–2 (Kodros et al., 2015) and –66 to +21 mW m–2 (Butt et al., 2016); and aerosol-cloud effects range from –20 to +10 mW m–2 (Kodros et al., 2015) and –52 to –16 mW m–2 (Butt et al., 2016).
+Uncertainties are due to assumptions about the aerosol emission masses, size distribution, aerosol optical properties and mixing states (Section 6.3.5.3).
+Allowing BC to act as an INP in a global model leads to a much larger global forcing estimate from –275 to +154 mW m–2 with a large uncertainty range due to uncertainty in the plausible range of maximum freezing efficiency of BC (Huang et al., 2018).
 The net sign of the impacts of carbonaceous aerosols from residential burning on radiative forcing and climate (warming or cooling) is ambiguous.
 The residential biofuel sector is a major concern for indoor air quality (Bonjour et al., 2013).
 In addition, several atmospheric modelling studies find that this sector is also important for outdoor air quality and even a dominant source of population-weighted outdoor PM2.5 in India and China (Lelieveld et al., 2015b; Silva et al., 2016; Spracklen et al., 2018; Reddington et al., 2019).

-The net climate impact of the residential sector is warming in the near term of +0.0018± 0.00084°C for fossil fuel use and +0.0014± 0.0012°C for biofuel use, and +0.0017± 0.00017°C and +0.0001± 0.000079°C, respectively over a 100 years horizon, after a one year pulse of current emissions (Lund et al., 2020), due to the effects of BC, CH4, CO and VOCs which adds to that of CO2 but the uncertainty in the net sign of carbonaceous aerosol impacts challenges overall quantitative understanding of this sector and leads to low confidence in this assessment.
+The net climate impact of the residential sector is warming in the near term of +0.0018°C ± 0.00084°C for fossil fuel use and +0.0014°C ± 0.0012°C for biofuel use, and +0.0017°C ± 0.00017°C and +0.0001°C ± 0.000079°C respectively, over a 100-year horizon, after a one-year pulse of current emissions (Lund et al., 2020), due to the effects of BC, CH4, CO and VOCs which adds to that of CO2, but the uncertainty in the net sign of carbonaceous aerosol impacts challenges overall quantitative understanding of this sector and leads to low confidence in this assessment.
 Residential sector emissions are an important source of indoor and outdoor air pollution in Asia and globally (high confidence).

 Transportation